M. J. K. Smith: University

 Born at Westcotes, Leicester, Smith was educated at Stamford School and St Edmund Hall, Oxford, where he read geography.
 He was president of Vincent's Club in 1956.
 While at university in 1951–55 he played in the summer for Leicestershire County Cricket Club, the county of his birth.
 Smith came to prominence playing for Oxford University, scoring centuries in three consecutive Varsity matches against Cambridge, from 1954 to 1956.

-He also represented England at rugby union against Wales in 1956.
+Smith also represented England at rugby union, playing against Wales in 1956.
 He remains England's last double international to date in major sports by reference to his final appearance in 1972.
 Arthur Milton, a double international in football and cricket, is later in terms of his first appearance in a second sport, making his Test debut six weeks after Smith.